zdu-strong/transparent-republic/README.md

 Annual performance evaluations determine continuation:<br/>

-Everyone, from Local Supervisors to the President, must retain high satisfaction or a low dismissal rate to remain (satisfaction >=60% or dismissal < 20%).<br/>
+Everyone, from Local Supervisors to the President, must retain high satisfaction or a low dismissal rate to remain (satisfaction >=60% or opposition < 20%).<br/>

 No absolute term limits—only performance and public trust matter.<br/>